 3. Traditional Report Cards

 Blaming report cards for a lack of innovation may like a bit much, but the traditional report card as we come to know it reduces the complex and messy process of learning and learning mastery.
-Which is not as good a deal as it sounds, as the end up as misleading letter grades that don’t give parents nearly enough information for them to begin to help, leading to questions such as “What’s going on in math?”, rather than “Where exactly in graphing coordinate planes are you getting stuck?”
+Which is not as good a deal as it sounds, as they result in misleading letter grades that don’t give parents nearly enough information for them to begin to help, leading to questions such as “What’s going on in math?” rather than “Where exactly in graphing coordinate planes are you getting stuck?”

 Standards-based reporting would be a step in the right direction.
 A leap?
 Learning that is community-based, where families are embedded from the beginning, and accountability is shared across stakeholders far beyond the walls of a school, where a piece of paper every 9 weeks wouldn’t be required to communicate learning progress.